knanne/knanne.github.io/_posts/2017-02-01-Random Web Resources.md

 author: Kain Nanne
 ---

-This is an semi-structured list of web resources I value.
-Naturally they are tailored to my interests (Technology, and the Environment)
+A semi-structured list of valuable web resources, tailored to my interests (Technology, and the Environment)

 <!-- excerpt separator -->